belgif/rest-security/README.md

 # REST Security guide

-The REST Security guide, built from these sources, is available on https://www.gcloud.belgium.be/rest-security/.
+The REST Security guide, built from these sources, will be available on https://www.gcloud.belgium.be/rest-security/.

 This guide is established by the REST Security working group, which includes various participating Belgian government institutions.
 See the [wiki](https://github.com/belgif/rest-security/wiki) for more information on the organization of the REST Security working group and its meeting reports .